Sagacify/api-reader/README.md

 ApiReader is a NodeJS & Browser package meant to simplify your requests to any Api.
 Browser version is based on native fetch to be as tiny as possible if you use treechecking in your toolbelt (like webpack, create-react-app, ...).
+Node version use node-fetch package under the hood to mmaximize code base and ease maintenance.

 It features:

 - API base url recording at constuction for smaller calls
 - automatic query string stringification (based on qs)
-- automatic request body JSON stringifying based body type (objects are stringified)
+- automatic request body JSON stringifying by default
 - automatic response body JSON parsing based on the Content-Type of the Api response
 - automatic base64 encoding on Basic Authentication
 - custom http error handling hook